BMX Bandits (film): Home media

 BMX Bandits was released on DVD by Umbrella Entertainment in August 2010.
 The DVD is compatible with all region codes and includes special features such as the trailer and audio commentary with Brian Trenchard-Smith, Eric Trenchard-Smith & Chalet Trenchard-Smith.
-A bonus disc includes a photo gallery, press clippings, Nicole Kidman discussing the film on Young Talent Time, and a featurette titled BMX Buddies with Brian Trenchard-Smith, Tom Broadbridge, Patrick Edgeworth, Russell Hagg and James Lugton.
+A bonus disc includes a photo gallery, press clippings, Nicole Kidman discussing the film on Young Talent Time, and a featurette titled BMX Buddies with Brian Trenchard-Smith, Tom Broadbridge, Patrick Edgeworth, Russell Hagg, and James Lugton.

-In 2013 region free DVD and Blu-ray was released as an updated version which includes all footage and bonus material from previous versions on one disc.
+In 2013, region-free DVDs and Blu-rays were released as an updated version which includes all footage and bonus material from previous versions on one disc.

 A regular edition was released on DVD by Umbrella Entertainment in January 2012 without the bonus disc.

 References in popular culture

 American rock band Wheatus has a song titled "BMX Bandits" on their album Too Soon Monsoon.
-The song has been dedicated to Nicole Kidman, and includes the lyrics "Hey Nicole" in the chorus.
+The song has been dedicated to Nicole Kidman and includes the lyrics "Hey Nicole" in the chorus.
 In the song's animated music video, there is an animated caricature of Kidman.

 The show That Mitchell and Webb Look parodied the film in the recurrent adventures titled "Angel Summoner and BMX Bandit".

-The Scottish Indie-rock band BMX Bandits are named after the film.
+The Scottish indie rock band BMX Bandits are named after the film.